Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 using averages is interesting because if you looked at the entire data set you would find that very few know individuals are the average age.
 This is a known issue when designing everything from airplane cockpits to gloves.
 We could also simulate the distribution and randomly assign values from that distribution.
 However, that technique also has issues.
 Once again, just be aware of what you are doing and think critically about it.
 If you can reasonably justify an approach, it is probably good enough.

 We know that about 58% of our fans are married.
 How should we approach this one?
 Is the pattern for marriage random?
 If we randomly pick one assuming that the individual is married 58% of the time will that be more accurate than simply saying everyone is married?
 We can't really tell here.
-We could pull out Bayes' theorem and coming up with all kinds of ways to estimate the likelihood that a person is married.
+We could pull out Bayes' theorem and come up with all kinds of ways to estimate the likelihood that a person is married.
 Since we are only dealing with 2% of our data, we are going to go with simple imputation of random guesses with a discrete probability.

 ```r